-- Whatsapp: used as a communication tool amongst parents, should not be used as a platform for airing School grievances.
+- Whatsapp: used as a communication tool amongst parents, this application should be used for School-related matters only (such as homework, reminders, etc.) and not a platform for airing School grievances.
 In the case of any concerns, such as a School incident, parents should contact the School first before sending round any communication via Whatsapp. - Texting a pupil (e.g. using SMS, MMS, WhatsApp, Kik, etc.) or calling their mobile phone should be avoided, unless, for Sixth Form students only, it is used for urgent School business, such as the Sixth Former being late for a school trip meet up. - Blogs may be needed for valid curriculum purposes (e.g. Media Studies) and should be agreed with the IT Network Manager for security purposes.
-Use of blogs should, thereafter, be monitored carefully as it is possible that inappropriate content can be accessed this way. - No use of Facebook for pupil contact. - Note also: particular care should be taken when using social media to communicate with ex-pupils, especially if they have recently left the School and include current pupils in their networks.
+Use of blogs should, thereafter, be monitored carefully as it is possible that inappropriate content can be accessed this way. - Currently there are instances of staff using a pupil's personal email address.
+We are in a period of transition to a fully adopted School email system with a comprehensively populated address book.
+If requested to by the pupil, to facilitate matters relating directly to the School (e.g. yearbook entries), staff may reply to such emails until further notice. - No use of Facebook for pupil contact. - Note also: particular care should be taken when using social media to communicate with ex-pupils, especially if they have recently left the School and include current pupils in their networks.